ckeditor/ckeditor4-docs/docs/features/exportpdf/README.md

 ### Relative vs absolute URLs

 Assets like images can be attached using relative URLs, but before data is sent to the service, relative links are converted to absolute ones.
-In some cases it will mean that data will not be accessible by the server (e.g. if it is referenced locally or through the infranet) - remember to expose such assets globally.
+In some cases it will mean that data will not be accessible by the server (e.g. if it is referenced locally or through the infranet) - remember to expose such assets publicly or use absolut URLs to publicly available assets.

 ### Setting dynamic file name